wagner-group/prompt-injection-defense/README.md

 ### `jatmo_synthetic`

 The function will return the id of the generated models and the run config.
-You can pass it a one-shot example.
+You can pass it a one-shot example or even multiple examples

 ```
 from jatmo import jatmo_synthetic

-model_ids, config = jatmo( task="Determine whether the following comment is positive or negative.", one_shot_example = "This movie is awesome!")
+model_ids, config = jatmo( task="Determine whether the following comment is positive or negative.", few_shot_examples = "This movie is awesome!")
 ```

 ## Common resources